Question of a Sabbatical

 It was my turn to tee off.
 I placed my ball on the tee; walked back a few paces to align myself and took stance.
 I thought of some of the 50 and more elements that go into making a perfect drive: the grip, the stance, the swing, the follow through, the transfer of weight, eye on the ball etc. I must have done really well at that because it was a long and straight drive, way ahead of the Sikh gentleman.
 There was instant accolade from him.
 “That’s a marvellous hit,” he said.

 As we walked down the fairway to play our second shots, he appreciated my drive.
-The praise from the otherwise quiet man filled with joy and pride.
+The praise from the otherwise quiet man filled me with joy and pride.
 Outwardly I didn’t express much; I wanted to be modest; look modest.

 “It just happened.
 I didn’t do anything.
 I just struck the ball, said “Wahe Guru” and prayed that it went long and straight.”